 Conjunctivitis can be a frustrating condition – especially allergic conjunctivitis – but in most cases it doesn't pose a serious threat to health.

-Complications of conjunctivitis are very rare but when they do occur they can be serious, such as:
+Complications of conjunctivitis are rare but when they do occur they can be serious and include:

 - a severe case of allergic conjunctivitis can lead to scarring in the eye